juan-medina/ffxiv_act_simple_timer/README.md

 DebuffMobByOurPlayer(COLOR_MITIGATION, 753, 1193, 2101);
 ```

-Each number is an Status id, we do not need to specify duration it will be obtained in the game log.
-Name the skill name it will be in the game local language.
+Each number is an Status id, we do not need to specify the duration it will be obtained in the game log.
+The name will be in the game local language.
 We neither need to provide the icon that is obtained by the overlay via [xivapi](https://xivapi.com).

 For finding other Statuses ids you could use this url, changing the name of the status: